Get Shit Done

 One goal, broken into moving pieces.

-What comes back is a nested task tree — goal at the top, subtasks underneath, time estimates on each.
-A progress bar tracks your progress; the total tells you how long it all takes.
+What comes back is a nested task tree — goal at the top, subtasks with time estimates underneath.
+And a progress bar that tracks your progress.

 2 / 5 done~2h 40m